Kelsey Wys

 Kelsey Laine Wys (born February 4, 1991) is an American soccer coach and former professional player who played as a goalkeeper.
 She currently serves as an assistant coach for the Appalachian State Mountaineers.

 Playing career

+High School

+Wys attended Marjory Stoneman Douglas High School and played for the Lady Eagles soccer team.

 College

 Wys attended Florida State University and played for the Seminoles from 2010 to 2013.

 Club

 Western New York Flash

 In January 2014, Wys was selected by the Western New York Flash in the second round (18th selection overall) of the 2014 NWSL College Draft.
 She made her debut for the team on May 11, 2014, during a home match against Sky Blue FC.
 During the game, Wys provided a direct assist to striker Abby Wambach, a first for a goalkeeper in the league.

 Washington Spirit

 In 2015, Wys was traded to the Washington Spirit in exchange for goalkeeper Chantel Jones.
 She made her debut for the Spirit during a 3–1 defeat to Seattle Reign FC in Seattle on 2 May.
 Wys started in 11 games for the Spirit in 2015.
 The Coral Springs, Fla native tallied 35 saves and three shutouts.
 In 2016, Wys started 12 regular season matches and both post season matches for the Spirit.

 After four seasons with the Spirit, Wys was waived ahead of the 2019 season to pursue opportunities overseas.